Graph Laplacian for Image Anomaly Detection: Method

 \subsection{Graph-based anomaly detection}

 Given a pixel~$\x{}$, we define a corresponding graph signal~$\s{}$, \eg{} describing the spectral bands of~$\x{}$ or its spatial neighborhood, and compute the distance of~$\x{}$ from the model as

-where~$\widetilde{s}_j$ represents the $j$-th element of the \gls{gft} vector~$\ts{}$, and~$\vc{U}$ and~$\vc{\Lambda}$ refer to the eigenvector and eigenvalue matrices used for the eigen decomposition of~$\vc{L}$ in \eqref{eq:laplac}.
+where~$\widetilde{s}_j$ represents the $j$-th element of the \gls{gft} vector~$\ts{}$, and~$\vc{U}$ and~$\vc{\Lambda}$ refer to the eigenvector and eigenvalue matrices used for the eigendecomposition of~$\vc{L}$ in \eqref{eq:laplac}.
 Although this formulation might look similar to the one of \gls{rxd} given in \eqref{eq:ipca}, some important differences have to be noted.
 First, the model used is not the inverse of the covariance matrix~$\vC^{-1}$, but an arbitrary Laplacian model; this is a generalization over \gls{rxd}, because if the image follows a \gls{gmrf} model, then a Laplacian can be constructed to estimate the precision matrix~\cite{zhang_analyzing_2013}, but if this is not the case a Laplacian model can be computed according to any knowledge of the domain.
 Second, the Laplacian matrix can be used to capture both spatial and spectral characteristics as we will detail in \secref{sec:space}.
-Another thing to notice is that in \eqref{eq:lad} each contribution~$\widetilde{s}_j$ is multiplied by~$\lambda_j$ whereas in \gls{rxd} each~$y_j$ was instead divided by the corresponding eigenvalue~$\kappa_j$.
+Another thing to notice is that in \eqref{eq:lad} each contribution~$\widetilde{s}_j$ is multiplied by~$\lambda_j$, whereas in \gls{rxd} each~$y_j$ was instead divided by the corresponding eigenvalue~$\kappa_j$.

-As already discussed for \gls{rxd}, we can also use a de-noised version of the \gls{gft} where only the first smaller $p \ll m$ eigenvectors are kept, removing the higher and noisier frequencies and obtaining:
+As already discussed for \gls{rxd}, we can also use a de-noised version of the \gls{gft} where only the first smaller $p \ll m$ eigenvectors are kept, removing the higher and noisier frequencies and obtaining the following:

 The parameter~$p$ is determined accordingly to the percentage of retained cumulative energy, following the approach presented in \secref{sec:rx}.

 Finally, a decision threshold over~$\delta_{\gls{our}}$ is needed to determine if a pixel is anomalous or not.
 An approach similar to the one described in \secref{sec:rx} can be employed.